sangeeta-yadav-iisc/Advanced-Image-Processing/README.md

-# advanced_image_processing
+# Advanced Image Processing

-This rpository will contain the assignment done for the course advanced image processing
+This repository will contain the assignments done for the course advanced image processing.